Liberia: Administrative divisions

 Liberia is divided into fifteen counties, which, in turn, are subdivided into a total of 90 districts and further subdivided into clans.
 The oldest counties are Grand Bassa and Montserrado, both founded in 1839 prior to Liberian independence.
 Gbarpolu is the newest county, created in 2001.
 Nimba is the largest of the counties in size at 11551 km2, while Montserrado is the smallest at 737.069 sqmi.
 Montserrado is also the most populous county with 1,144,806 residents as of the 2008 census.

 The fifteen counties are administered by superintendents appointed by the president.
 The Constitution calls for the election of various chiefs at the county and local level, but these elections have not taken place since 1985 due to war and financial constraints.

 Parallel to the administrative divisions of the country are the local and municipal divisions.
 Liberia currently does not have any constitutional framework or uniform statutes which deal with the creation or revocation of local governments.
-All existing local governments—cities, townships, and a borough—were created by specific acts of the Liberian government, and thus the structure and duties/responsibilities of each local government varies greatly from one to the other.
+All existing local governments—cities, townships, and a borough—were created by specific acts of the Liberian government, and thus the structure and duties/responsibilities of each local government vary greatly from one to the other.